-The planned location for the proposed project is on the Bay High School Campus, 1200 Harrison Ave. in historical downtown Panama City, Bay County, Florida.
-If funded, the building will be featured along Harrison Avenue, a business fairway that is in need of beautification and gentrification of the surrounding area.
+The planned location for the proposed project is on the Rutherford High School Campus, 1000 School Ave.
+Panama City, Florida.

 Bay County Demographic Landscape

 Bay County is considered one of the disproportionally affected areas that need Triumph Funds.
 The county is located on the Gulf of Mexico in Northwest Florida between Pensacola and Tallahassee, one hundred miles from either destination.
 It is comprised of seven municipalities with their own mayor/commissioner form of government: Panama City, Panama City Beach, Lynn Haven, Springfield, Mexico Beach, Callaway, and Parker.
 The unincorporated areas of the community are governed by the Bay County Commissioners.